Snow White and the Seven Dwarfs Story ~ Bedtime Stories for Kids

 Snow White turned and ran into the woods as fast as she could.
 Deeper and deeper she ran.
 It was getting dark, and the wolves were starting to howl.
 She tripped and her skirt was torn.
 Tall tree branches seemed to reach down to the very ground to grab her.
 She was scratched, bleeding and scared.
 Yet she ran on and on.

-Then all of a sudden in the distance there was a light.
+Then all of a sudden, far away, there was a light.
 Who was living so deep in the woods?
-She stepped up closer and saw that it was a cottage.
+She stepped up closer.
+It was a cottage!
 Yet no sound came from the cottage, only light from the windows.

 She looked around.
 What a mess!
 She had never seen a messier living room.